ddddddeon/backup/README.md

-backup.sh: A simple Bash script that backs up a user-defined folder into a user-defined folder, compresses the contents, encrypts the .tar with GPG, then deletes the unencrypted copied files, leaving an encrypted backup of your directory.
+Backup & Encrypt: A simple bash script that backs up a user-defined folder into a user-defined folder, compresses the contents, encrypts the .tar with GPG, then deletes the unencrypted copied files, leaving an encrypted backup of your directory.

 Usage: ./backup2.sh